BitMEX/node-redis-token-bucket-ratelimiter/README.md

   // This allows the limiter to go negative.
 Use for instances where an action must be allowed,
   // but you still want to deduct from the limit. force?: boolean,
+  // (optional) a boolean to allow withdrawals that are larger than the bucket size.
+  // A larger withdrawal may only occur IFF the bucket is completely full.
+The bucket
+  // will then be drained to a state where it has negative tokens.
+The next request must
+  // then wait for the bucket to refill to an appropriate state allowLargerWithdrawal?: boolean,
 };

 type RollingLimiterResult = {